 The Bureau of Indian Affairs’ mission is to enhance the quality of life, to promote economic opportunity, and to carry out the responsibility to protect and improve the trust assets of American Indians, Indian tribes and Alaska Natives.

 The interTRIBAL immersion program at Paris Gibson Center, an alternative high school in Great Falls, Montana, provides a different path to graduation for American Indian students at risk of dropping out.
-The program is less than two years old, but it has already had a positive impact on participating students' sense of belonging and identity, as well as there academic achievement.
+The program is less than five years old, but it has already had a positive impact on participating students' sense of belonging and identity, as well as their academic achievement.